 McFarland’s business department will automatically provide you with complete figures for paid sales (both copies and dollars), usually twice per year.
 You do not have to request this information—it will be supplied automatically.
 While business department staff is not able to provide information routinely about which sales have been paid, authors may write to them for figures of current shipments and billings.
-Email your requests to Janie Sheets.
+Email your requests to Beth Cox.
 Please help us serve all of our authors better by keeping these requests infrequent.

 Typos, Errors and Requesting Corrections

 If you have detected a typo or an error for your book’s website description, please email advertising coordinator Kristal Hamby.
 In most cases, website-related correction requests are addressed within five business days.
 (However, if you are recommending extensive changes or a replacement description for your forthcoming book, changes could take longer.)